flashg1/TeslaSolarCharger/README.md

 ==========

 -	Set your charging limit in app or car.
 -	Connect charger to car.
 Normal charging at constant current should begin immediately if schedule charging is disabled.
-After a little while, the script will take over and manage the charging current while the sun is shining.
+After a little while, the script will take over and manage the charging current during daylight hours.
 Please see work-arounds below if automation cannot be triggered.
 -	There are 2 options on how to charge the car (see below).
 -	The script will stop if charger is turned off manually or automatically by car when reaching charge limit.
 -	To abort charging, turn on "Tesla Model3 stop charging".
 The script will take about a minute to terminate if using default values.